dfamonteiro/blog/blog/content/posts/macau_gen3.md

 | Regeneration (back/front)  | 250 (250/0) kW | 600 (350/250) kw | +140%  |
 | Total weight (inc. driver) | 903kg          | 780kg            | -13.6% |

 The one area that wasn't improved on was battery charge... or was it?
-Surprise, the Gen3 era will feature recharging pit stops!
+Surprise: the Gen3 era will feature recharging pit stops!
 The Gen3 car will be able to come into the pits and stop for 30 seconds to recharge the battery at a rate of 600kw, putting 5kwh back into the battery.
 This is revolutionary because for every pit stop you add to a race, not only less time is spent racing (and consuming energy), but also more energy is added to the car.
-Hopefully, this means that circuit designers won't need to add chicanes because they can simply add another pit stop.
+Hopefully, this means that circuit designers won't need to add chicanes to their layouts because they can add another pit stop instead.

-## _How many_ pit stops would Macau need?
+## How many pit stops would Macau need?

 Now that we know that FE could go to Macau by using recharging pit stops.
 How can we determine the exact number?
-Lets take a look at the math:
+Lets take a look at the math (feel free to [skip](#seeing-the-bigger-picture "Skip to next chapter") this chapter):

 Before we get started, lets name our variables: